 Any hiker, who for a moment considered winter mountaineering should take a professional course.
-While we may think we posses enough knowledge and experience to control any situation in the mountain environment or accomplish winter trails, the reality is very different.
-Any activity on a different altitude, whether it is going under water or climbing hights equires significant knowledge, which is crucial in certain situations you will find yourself in one day.
+While we may think we posses enough knowledge and experience to control any situation in the mountain environment or accomplish winter trails, however the reality is very different.
+Any activity undertaken on a different altitude than ground level, whether you are going diving or climbing requires significant knowledge, which is crucial in certain situations you will find yourself in one day.
 No matter how many trails you have hiked, tough times will come and you better be ready for it.
 Blogs and internet advise are helpful but they cannot predict wetaher conditions you’ll be facing up there on the mountain, even on months where the weatrhe is said to be stable, there is no guarantee you’ll not face obstacles.

 Apart from breathtaking mountain views there are many reason you should join a mountaineering course.
 If climbing/hiking in Himalayas, South America crossed your mind you should definitely take the course for your own safety, or if you simply want to polish your hiking skills, it is worth doing.

 The weather here changes rapidly and you may face horrible winter conditions, totally different you had on the beginning of the track.
-There are many fatalities in Polish mountains in winter as well as in summer.
+Every year there are many fatalities in Polish mountains in winter as well as in summer.
 Some trails are steep, some are know as one of the hardest in central Europe like Orla Perc.
 Second reason to do it here is the price – the course is much cheaper than in Alps and the scope of the training is exactly same you get on the glacier.

 Apart from the knowledge I wanted to gain during the course, it is always nice to hear stories from experienced climbers.
 25 years on track tought them more than any book may hold for you.